 I actually tried the Nasi Lemak at Siti Nur Liyana Nasi Lemak before but it seems like their Mee Rebus is more famous.
 They're located at Adam Food Centre which is home to quite a few famous Nasi Lemak Stalls.

-The Mee Rebus here is topped with green chili, boiled egg, bean sprout, calamansi, and lots of shallots.
+The Mee Rebus here is topped with green chili, boiled egg, bean sprouts, calamansi, and lots of shallots.
 The broth here is on the sweeter side.

 Address: Adam Road Food Centre